nathan-j-brenner/nathan-j-brenner.github.io/resume.md

 ### July 2016 to current
-Full stack web developer, [Mercenary Tech](http://www.mercenarytech.com/), Portland, OR
+Full stack web developer, [Mercenary Tech](http://www.mercenarytech.com/), 220 NW 8Th Ave, Portland, OR 97209

-*	As a consultant as part of a remote team, I work with small to mid-size companies to help built their apps
+* October - December: Responsible for the front-end development of [Starphyre](http://starphyre.mercenarytech.com/).
+I build this app with angular 2, Typescript, the angular cli, webpack, ngrx, Bootstrap 4, ng-bootstrap.
+I coordinated the timeline on building all of the features for each week based off of the request from the client.
+That involved creating gitHub issues to work from, coordinating with the developer that was responsible for the api (written in Python) on which endpoints I needed and what the data models would need to look like.
+I sent a weekly status report to the client, and demoed the application 2 weeks before the mvp deadline.
+I also completed the mvp on time.
+Roughly 32k lines of code, 65 components, 12 services, 22 services.
-*	Experience with Angular 1, grunt, Docker, sass, Bootstrap, Python, Django, Postgresql, git/gitHub, Slack
+*	July - September: [Azure Standard](https://www.azurestandard.com/) Angular 1, grunt, Docker, sass, Bootstrap, Python, Django, Postgresql, git/gitHub, Slack, VirtualBox.
+This site had been worked on for roughly the last 3 years, and was being deployed in August.

 ### May 2016 - June 2016
 TA, contractor, [MongoDB for M101JS: MongoDB for Node.js Developers](https://university.mongodb.com/)